Goldman's trading business returns to former glory during pandemic stress | Business

 Goldman's trading business returns to former glory during pandemic stress

-Goldman Sachs Group Inc on Wednesday posted its best quarterly performance in a decade by some measures, as trading has moved back into the limelight and its lack of a big consumer business has switched from a curse to a blessing.
-The Wall Street bank posted a quarterly return on equity of 17.5%, its highest since 2010.
+Goldman Sachs Group Inc on Wednesday posted its best quarterly performance in a decade by some measures, as trading moved back into the limelight and its lack of a big consumer business switched from a curse to a blessing.
+The Wall Street bank posted a quarterly return-on-equity of 17.5%, its highest since 2010.
 Investors closely track that figure because it shows how well a bank uses shareholder money to produce profits.

 Goldman also boasted record earnings per share, beating analyst expectations by a wide margin.
 Its performance was driven in large part by a 29% jump in trading revenue, as clients responded to news about the coronavirus pandemic by shifting their portfolios.
 While rivals including JPMorgan Chase & Co have also benefited from the markets boom this year, they are far more exposed to vulnerable consumers and businesses suffering from unemployment and pandemic lockdowns.
 Goldman's consumer bank is relatively tiny.

 "Simply stunning results," Credit Suisse analyst Susan Roth Katzke said in a report.
-Goldman's shares rose 0.6% in early trading as shares of other big lenders fell.
+Goldman's shares were up 0.6% by late morning as shares of other big lenders fell.

 The bank set aside $278 million to cover loans that go bad, bringing its year-to-date total credit provisions to $2.8 billion.
 By comparison, traditional rivals JPMorgan, Bank of America Corp and Citigroup Inc have set aside anywhere from $10 billion-20 billion this year.
 Goldman's investment banking business also benefited from several high-profile IPOs including Snowflake, Rocket Companies and Dun & Bradstreet during the quarter.

-Its backlog of upcoming deals has "increased significantly," Chief Financial Officer Stephen Scherr said on a conference call, suggesting future quarters will also have robust fees.
+Goldman expects the trends to continue through at least the end of the year, as markets remain volatile and its investment banking backlog has grown, Chief Financial Officer Stephen Scherr said on an analyst call.
+"We can count on any number of issues to be the source of some volatility, whether it's the U.S. election, Libor transition, or the trajectory of COVID," he said.

+Goldman has also picked up "meaningful" market share across its trading businesses, he said, part of the bank's strategy to target major corporations for hedging, Treasury and risk-management services.
 The bank's overall profit nearly doubled $3.5 billion from $1.8 billion a year ago.
 Earnings per share were a record $9.68, up from $4.79 a year earlier.

 Analysts had expected a profit of $5.57 per share, on average, according to the IBES estimate from Refinitiv.
 Revenue rose at all four of its business units, with total revenue up 30% to $10.8 billion.
 That was above the $9.5 billion consensus estimate.